sourcegraph/scip/Development.md

    For the Haskell bindings, see `bindings/haskell/README.md`.

-   You can also run the same script in a pre-configured Docker environment, by running `./dev/proto-generate-in-docker.sh` - this command will build the environment and run ./dev/proto-generate.sh script.
+   You can also run the same script in a pre-configured Docker environment, by running `./dev/generate-all-in-docker.sh` - this command will build the environment and generate both the proto bindings, and the reprolang parser generation.
 The only dependency you need is Docker.

 2. Regenerating snapshots after making changes to the CLI.
    ```